ShahrzadSoltanieh/team_project/data/README_Team19.md

-# Team 19 - Project 1 README
+# DSI Project 1 - Team 19

 ## Dataset Exploration:
 ### How will you select your dataset?